 Likelihood of harm

-Where it is assessed that child sexual abuse has occurred but harm is not evident, child protection workers need to reflect on their knowledge of child development and the nature of the abuse in forming an opinion regarding the possible implications for the child and the likelihood of the child experiencing harm.
+Where it is assessed that child sexual abuse has occurred but harm is not evident, you must use your knowledge of child development and the nature of the abuse to form an opinion about the possible implications for the child and the likelihood of the child experiencing harm.

-In planning treatment services child protection workers should assess and consider the issues for all persons involved, and where possible facilitate an integrated treatment approach that is most likely to achieve the best outcomes for all concerned.
+In planning treatment services you need to assess and consider the issues for all persons involved, and where possible, facilitate an integrated treatment approach that is most likely to achieve the best outcomes for all concerned.

 Refer to the following related resources for further information: